IceWhaleTech/ZimaDocs/zimaboard/02-get-started/07-oculus-meet-zimaboard.md

     }}
 /></p>

-2. Once you are in, select New in the top right hand corner and type in casa and click confirm
+2. Once you are in, select New in the top right hand corner and type in `casaos` and click confirm

 <p><img
   src={require('./images/oculus-creat-casa.png').default}